A note on thermal effects in non-linear models for plasma-based acceleration: Abstract

 \section{Abstract}

-We investigate the impact of a non-negligible background temperature on relativistic plasma wakefields generated when a beam of charged particles passes through a neutral plasma at rest.
-Our analysis focuses on the blowout regime, where the plasma response is highly non-linear: plasma electrons are radially blown out and expelled away from the propagation axis of the beam particles, creating a region (bubble) of ions without electrons.
-Our study builds upon earlier investigations for non-linear models of plasma wakefields developed neglecting plasma temperature.
-In the presence of a non-zero background temperature, we characterize the bubble in terms of its transversal and longitudinal sizes as a function of the temperature.
-Model predictions and parametrizations are studied in combination with PIC simulations, and correctly reproduce the temperature induced contraction of both the longitudinal and transverse bubble sizes.
+We investigate the impact of a non-negligible background temperature on relativistic plasma wakefields generated when a beam of charged particles passes through a neutral plasma at rest. \corr{We focus on the blowout regime, wherein the plasma response is highly non-linear: plasma electrons are radially blown out and expelled away from the propagation axis of the beam particles, creating a region (bubble) of ions without electrons.
+Our study builds upon earlier investigations for non-linear models of plasma wakefields developed in the limit of zero background temperature (Lu {\it et al.}, {\it Phys.
+Rev. Lett.} {\bf 96}, 165002 (2006)).
+In the presence of a non-zero background temperature, we characterize the model and focus on its predictions for the bubble size and the electromagnetic fields inside the bubble.
+Model predictions are studied in combination with PIC simulations.}

 \keywords{Plasma Wakefield Acceleration, low temperature plasma} ]